 Can Gut-Directed Hypnotherapy Help IBS?

 As belief in the mind-body connection becomes more mainstream, a tailored therapy for the mind-gut connection is also gaining attention.
-Gut-directed hypnotherapy is a practice that uses hypnotherapy (also called hypnosis) to reduce irritable bowel syndrome (IBS) symptoms without medication or, by way of online sessions or downloadable recordings, leaving the house.1
+Gut-directed hypnotherapy is a practice that uses hypnotherapy (also called hypnosis) to reduce irritable bowel syndrome (IBS) symptoms without medicine or, by way of online sessions or downloadable recordings, leaving the house.1-3

 What is gut-directed hypnotherapy?

 Hypnotherapy is a tool used by trained therapists to put people in a state of deep, relaxed deep concentration.
 It can help people use their subconscious minds to help change the way they think or act.
-Research suggests that hypnotherapy can be helpful to people with anxiety and pain management.
-A growing number of studies show that hypnotherapy can also provide long-term relief for symptoms of IBS.2,3
+Research suggests that hypnotherapy can be helpful to people with anxiety and pain management.2,3

-A 2019 article reviewed nearly 30 studies on gut-directed hypnotherapy over the last 30 years.
-The author found that most of these studies showed that hypnotherapy significantly improved bowel symptoms, and in many cases, the associated quality of life and emotional symptoms.
-On the basis of the review, the author concluded that hypnotherapy is an effective treatment for IBS.4
+A 2019 research review looked at nearly 30 studies on gut-directed hypnotherapy over the last 30 years.
+The author found that most of these studies showed that hypnotherapy significantly improved bowel symptoms.
+In many cases, it also improved the associated quality of life and emotional symptoms.3

 Why does gut-directed hypnotherapy work for IBS?

 Gut-directed hypnotherapy has been shown to help people with IBS in 2 ways: by reducing physical symptoms and by reducing stress.
-Together, it has the potential to increase the quality of life for people who have not found relief with traditional treatments.
-Plus, these improvements can be long-lasting.3
+Together, it has the potential to increase the quality of life for people who have not found relief with traditional treatments.1

 How does gut-directed hypnotherapy work?

-In the study highlighted above, patients saw a hypnotherapist once a week, for up to 12 weeks.
-However, like any other form of psychotherapy, the length of your treatment can vary.
-Plus, there are some gut-directed hypnotherapy programs offered online, through 1-on-1 video sessions or downloadable recordings.1,3,5
+Like any other form of psychotherapy, the length of your treatment can vary.
+Plus, there are some gut-directed hypnotherapy programs offered online, through 1-on-1 video sessions or downloadable recordings.